 In my books, lectures and psychotherapy practice, I’ve made “Taboo Topics” my specialty.
 I offer new perspectives on such neglected issues as difficult siblings (I am the only therapist in the United States who specializes in treating “normal” siblings of the disabled and dysfunctional), women making choices about motherhood or who have chosen not to have children, whether we should always forgive, and the positive consequences of a parent’s death.
 Everything I write about is based on my personal experience as well as in-depth research.

 Here you’ll find information about my books, read excerpts from them and glean advice.
 You can also read articles by and about me and link to my media appearances and radio broadcasts.
-I’m delighted to be blogging on all sorts of “Taboo Topics” for The Huffington Post and Psychology Today.
+I’m delighted to be blogging on all sorts of “Taboo Topics” for Psychology Today.

 I want to share what forty years of experience as a psychotherapist has taught me about psychological transformation and self-actualization in a one-size-fits-all world.
 I write for those who want to think and feel for themselves and are not afraid to look within.

 Dr. Jeanne Safer has dedicated much of her decades’ long career in psychotherapy to exploring the taboo subjects that we all think about in private but seldom discuss in public.
 From conflicted sibling relationships to the choice not to have children, Safer’s work has always been unflinching in its aim to delve deep into the topics that make most of us blush but that are present in all our lives.
 In The Golden Condom, Safer turns her sharp, fearless eye to a subject perhaps more universal than any other–love in all its permutations.